Environment · Lesson 1

 How Your Environment Shapes Your Decisions

-In behavioral economics, a “nudge” is a small environmental design change that makes one option easier to choose than another, without removing any options or using incentives.
-The classic example: placing a fruit bowl at eye level in a cafeteria dramatically increases fruit consumption, while hiding the desserts behind a partition reduces dessert selection.
-Nothing was banned.
-Nobody was told what to eat.
-The environment did the work.
+There is a concept in behavioral science called a nudge: a small design change that makes one option easier to choose than another, without banning anything or relying on willpower.
+The classic example is placing fruit at eye level in a cafeteria.
+Fruit consumption goes up significantly.
+Move the desserts behind a partition, and dessert consumption falls.
+Nothing was removed.
+Nobody was lectured.
+The environment did all of it quietly, and most people had no idea it was happening.

-This matters enormously for fitness and healthy eating because it means that discipline is not the bottleneck.
-Friction is.
-If your workout equipment is buried under boxes in the garage, the friction of retrieving it is often enough to talk you out of training.
-If chips and biscuits are at eye level in the kitchen, you will eat them — not because you lack willpower but because they are there and accessible and your brain defaults to low-effort reward.
+This reframes the consistency problem entirely.
+It is rarely about discipline.
+It is about friction.
+If your workout gear is buried under boxes in the garage, the friction of getting to it is often enough for resistance to win before you even start.
+If processed snacks are at eye level in the kitchen, you will eat them, not because you lack willpower, but because they are visible, accessible, and your brain defaults to low-effort reward.

-The lessons in this category walk through the most high-impact environmental design changes you can make.
-They require effort once, and then they work passively, every single day.
+The lessons in this category cover the most high-impact environmental changes you can make.
+Each one takes a small amount of effort once, and then it does the work for you.

 Reflect & Apply